sgnortes/order-management/README.md

 The project is not finished, but I think that it contains some interesting things that I've learned while working in my job and in my spare time.

+## Video explanation
+I posted the following video explaining briefly the current state of the project: [Link to video.](https://youtu.be/OslgBZVHs00)

 ## What technologies I am using?

 In this project I am applying the following technologies: